Flopag/Reader-Inquisitor/documents/architecture.md

 - Frontend: contains the webclient
   - Do not have access to database
-- Backend: contains the API and manipulate user data
+- Backend: contains the API and manipulates user data
 - Database: contains all data of the app
 - Bot: contains all discord bot logic
   - Do not have access to database